MoLabsMedia/design-patterns/README.md

 - Without violating encapsulation, capture and externalize an object's internal state so that the object can be returned to this state later.
 - A magic cookie that encapsulates a "check point" capability.
 - Promote undo or rollback to full object status.

-#### null object

-Designed to act as a default value of an object

-The intent of a Null Object is to encapsulate the absence of an object by providing a substitutable alternative that offers suitable default do nothing behavior.
-In short, a design where "nothing will come of nothing"

-Use the Null Object pattern when

-- an object requires a collaborator.
-The Null Object pattern does not introduce this collaboration--it makes use of a collaboration that already exists
-- some collaborator instances should do nothing
-- you want to abstract the handling of null away from the client

 #### observer